Tensor product of fields: Compositum of fields

 to K.L is injective.
 Naturally enough this isn't always the case, for example when K = L. When the degrees are finite, injectivity is equivalent here to bijectivity.
 Hence, when K and L are linearly disjoint finite-degree extension fields over N, $K.L \cong K \otimes_N L$, as with the aforementioned extensions of the rationals.

-A significant case in the theory of cyclotomic fields is that for the nth roots of unity, for n a composite number, the subfields generated by the pk&hairsp;th roots of unity for prime powers dividing n are linearly disjoint for distinct p.
+A significant case in the theory of cyclotomic fields is that for the nth roots of unity, for n a composite number, the subfields generated by the pkth roots of unity for prime powers dividing n are linearly disjoint for distinct p.

 The tensor product as ring

 To get a general theory, one needs to consider a ring structure on $K \otimes_N L$.
 One can define the product $(a\otimes b)(c\otimes d)$ to be $ac \otimes bd$ (see Tensor product of algebras).
 This formula is multilinear over N in each variable; and so defines a ring structure on the tensor product, making $K \otimes_N L$ into a commutative N-algebra, called the tensor product of fields.